pedroivo1/PyGame-Shooter/README.md

 # PyGame-Shooter

-In this version, the player's movement mechanics have been fully implemented.
+In this version, we implemented the functionality for bullets, as well as the mechanical and animated interactions with the players and enemies.